 - where a decision relevant to whether there is authority to deprive the person of liberty is being sought from the Court of Protection;

-- where steps are being taken (either by a responsible body or a care home manager) to obtain authorisation under Schedule AA1 (replacing the concept of urgent authorisations under DOLS); or
+- where steps are being taken to obtain authorisation under Schedule AA1 (replacing the concept of urgent authorisations under DOLS); or

 New Schedule AA1

 Schedule AA1 provides for the new administrative scheme for the authorisation of arrangements enabling care or treatment of a person who lacks capacity to consent to the arrangements, which give rise to a deprivation of that person’s liberty.
-The scheme will apply in relation to all those aged 16 and above (the Bill as introduced only applied to those over 18, but the position changed during the course of its passage – precisely which 16/17 year olds with impaired capacity are to be considered to be deprived of their liberty is currently being considered by the Supreme Court in the appeal from this decision).
+The scheme will apply in relation to all those aged 16 and above (the Bill as introduced only applied to those over 18, but the position changed during the course of its passage; the Supreme Court confirmed in September 2019 that the concept of deprivation of liberty applies to 16/17 year olds in exactly the same way as it does to those aged 18 and above).

 Under Schedule AA1, a responsible body will be able to authorise arrangements giving rise to a deprivation of a person’s liberty in any setting (or in more than one setting).
 In broad terms, the responsible body will be: